Shehnaaz Gill Bags Her Second Bollywood Film Starring Anil Kapoor And Bhumi Pednekar: Report

 When the portal contacted Shehnaaz Gill, Rhea Kapoor and Karan Boolani, they didn't respond to their text messages.
 Talking about Shehnaaz Gill, the diva's latest Punjabi film Honsla Rakh turned out to be one of the biggest blockbusters in Pollywood.
 The film also starred Diljit Dosanjh and Sonam Bajwa in key roles.
 Shehnaaz is quite famous amongst the youngsters.
 She impressed everyone with her singing and acting talent.
 Salman Khan was quite impressed with her performance in the Bigg Boss 13 house.
 For the unversed, she was also very close to the late actor and Bigg Boss 13 winner Sidharth Shukla.

 Her next Kabhi Eid Kabhi Diwali also has Venkatesh, Pooja Hegde, Raghav Juyal and Siddharth Nigam in pivotal roles.
-The Salman Khan-starrer is being directed by Farhan Samji.
+The Salman Khan-starrer is being directed by Farhad Samji.